rotto32/hrext07-my-cruddy-app/README.md

 - [ ] style profiles
 - [ ] Update colors
 - [ ] Change the font
+- [ ] Place restaurants and profiles in different columns

 ##Timeline
+----Completed
- 2/11 - Complete ability to add restaurant profile 2/11 - Make description input larger
+ Added ability to add restaurant profiles on 2/11
+ Made input box larger on 2/11
+ Added ability to create multiple profiles at once on 2/11

+----To Do Still
  2/11 - style profiles
  2/12 - Add ability to add fav restaurants to personal profile 2/12 - Upload an image